webdevsmart/angular-clarity/README.md

     export class AppModule {    }
     ```

-    If your application uses [systemjs](https://github.com/systemjs/systemjs), add the clarity-angular configurations
+    If your application uses [systemjs](https://github.com/systemjs/systemjs), add the clarity-angular configuration
     as in the example below.
-If your application already has packages setting for `rxjs` but doesn't have the `main`
-    file, add it in.
     ```
     System.config({
     	...